treehouses/treehouses.github.io/pages/vi/rpi-vi-first-steps.md

 #### Hardware requirement:
 1. A Raspberry Pi 4 ([Pi 4 information](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/))
 2. A power cord for the Pi
-	- Standard micro USB power cord: 15.3W for Pi 4
+	- Standard USB-C power cord: 15.3W for Pi 4
 3. 3 Class 10 microSD cards
 	- 16gb or greater
 	- Recommend U1 speed class
 4. A microSD card reader
 	- Check your computer if you have a slot for a card reader otherwise use a USB reader
 5. Ethernet cable
-6. USB keyboard, monitor, and HDMI cable
-	- Optional if using your own laptop via VNC
-7. An Android device
+6. An Android device
 	- Memory (Ram): Minimum of 6 GB
 	- Operating System: Minimum of Android 8 (Oreo)
-8. Laptop or computer with 8 GB of RAM
+7. Laptop or computer with 8 GB of RAM
+8. Optional: USB keyboard, monitor, and HDMI cable

 ---